alexwlchan/alexwlchan.net/src/_drafts/forgotten-secrets.md

 ```

 There are lots of ways to filter a list of JSON objects; I picked jq because this was a one-off task, and I wanted to try its more powerful features.
-Normally I'm quite conservative about adding new tools, but I knew I'd be throwing this code away so that was less of a concern.
+Normally I'm quite conservative about using new tools, but I knew I'd be throwing this code away so that was less of a concern.

-I got this working, but I'm not super happy with the result.
+I got this working, but I'm not super happy with the code.
-It took a lot of trial-and-error, and I’m not sure I'll remember how it works.
+It took a lot of trial-and-error; in particular, the order of some of the `map()` filters was quite fiddly and tricky to get right.
-If I put this in a production codebase, I'd worry about whether anybody else could understand or modify it in future.
+If I put this in a production codebase, I'd worry about whether I could understand or modify it in future.

-In particular, the order of some of the `map()` filters was quite fiddly and tricky to get right.
+Nonetheless, this was a good experiment.

-I'm glad I tried it and I'm glad I have a flavour of jq's power, but I think I'll stick to the simple stuff for now.
+Even if I'm unlikely to use jq for this sort of task in future, I'm glad to have a flavour of its power.